barefootcss/Singular.js/docs/api/core/renderAll.md

 # singular.renderAll

-The `renderAll` function replaces the innerHTML of a multiple elements with a value.
+The `renderAll` function replaces the innerHTML of multiple elements with a value.

 ## Usage